AndrasKovacs/staged-fusion/README.md

 `Push`.

 `Pull` is the Church-encoding of the *colists*, the possibly infinite coinductive lists.
-This specifies a state machine which contains a starting state and a stepping function:
+This corresponds to a state machine which contains a starting state and a stepping function:

     data Pull a = forall s.
 Pull {seed :: Up s, step :: Up (s -> Step a s)}